 What food can you put out for hedgehogs?
 Well, they do enjoy meat based dog and cat food however in my garden I have continued to put out the foods that I first discovered them feeding on – sultanas and peanuts (not salted).
 I did try dried dog food and dried hedgehog mixes last year but they weren’t too interested in them.
 However, recently I put out some pieces of broken and whole digestive biscuits and they have been popular too with both the hedghogs and slugs!

-Watching the wildlife in my garden has been a challenge for me too!
+Watching the wildlife in my garden has been a challenge.
 In order to post about my videos and photos it often requires some research first.
 For the last week or so I have been collecting pieces of video and photos.
 I have also been most surprised by what I have seen and heard.
 The next photo is no exception.

 I originally thought the hedgehog above had sunflower hearts in its spines until I looked closer.
 Then I remembered something I had read on another website about hedgehogs spitting on themselves: